qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectortable.rst

 Feature filter (Modeler only)
 -----------------------------
-This algorithm filters features from the input layer and redirects them to one or several outputs.
+Filters features from the input layer and redirects them to one or several outputs.
 If you do not know about any attribute names that are common to all possible input layers, filtering is only possible on the feature